redbear/IoT_pHAT/README.md

 	Note for beta testers with older version of the IoT pHAT:

-		This is for the hardware version 1.0 only, the EEPROM contains the information for automatically starting the WiFi and other settings.
+		This is for the hardware version 1.0 only, the EEPROM contains the information for automatically starting the WiFi, Bluetooth and other settings.

 * Front View